 Termination of this Agreement shall not:

-- Affect any provision expressly stated to survive termination
+• Affect any provision stated to survive termination

 12. Force Majeure

-Neither party shall be liable for any failure or delay in performance of its obligations under this Agreement (except payment obligations) to the extent such failure or delay is caused by circumstances beyond that party's reasonable control, including but not limited to:
+Neither party shall be liable for any failure or delay in performance of its obligations under this Agreement (payment obligations are excluded) to the extent such failure or delay is caused by circumstances beyond that party's control.
+These circumstances include but are not limited to:

-- Infrastructure Failures: Internet service provider failures, telecommunications outages, power failures, or data center disruptions
+• Infrastructure Failures: Internet service provider failures, telecommunications outages, power failures, or data centre disruptions

-- Labor Disputes: Strikes, lockouts, or labor disputes (other than disputes involving the party's own employees)
+• Labour Disputes: Strikes, lockouts, or labour disputes (disputes involving the party's own employees are excluded)

 12.1 Notice and Mitigation